-RECORD OF CONSULTATION DATE CONSULTATION DETAILS March 2020 Consultation with school staff Allegations Regarding Person(s) Working In or On Behalf of The Grange (including Volunteers) Investigations will be carried out under the guidance of Local Authority procedures, with union representatives and with Human Resources support.
+Allegations Regarding Person(s) Working In or On Behalf of The Grange (including Volunteers)

+Investigations will be carried out under the guidance of Local Authority procedures, with union representatives and with Human Resources support.

 Whilst we acknowledge such allegations, (as all others), may be false, malicious or misplaced, we also acknowledge they may be founded.
 It is, therefore, essential that all allegations are investigated properly and in line with agreed procedures.

-An allegation is any information which indicates that a member of staff/volunteer may have: • behaved in a way that has harmed a child or may have harmed a child; either inside or outside of school · possibly committed a criminal offence against or related to a child; or • behaved in such a way that indicates he or she would pose a risk of harm if they continued to work regularly or closely with a child.
-When an allegation is received the Head Teacher will: • take the matter seriously and keep an open mind. - not investigate initially - not promise confidentiality to the informant • make a written record of the allegation using the informant's words (including time, date and place where the alleged incident took place, what was said and anyone else present; sign and date) • be mindful that employers have a duty of care to their employees and ensure they provide effective support for anyone facing an allegation • provide the employee with a named contact if they are suspended, but will not automatically suspend staff from their duties • give priority to resolving this issue (usually within one month, although there may be circumstances where it takes longer than this) . ensure that any unfounded or malicious allegations are removed from the member of staff's personnel file • If the concerns are about the Headteacher, then the Chair of Governors (or the Vice Chair should be contacted, in the absence of the Chair).
-The Chair's email address is mr.kendall@thegrangeschooldaventry.net • The Designated Safeguarding Officer or Headteacher must immediately contact the local authority Designated Officer(s) (DO) · Decisions must not be made without a discussion with the DO · Make a written record of discussions with DO and others · Make sure DO has full details of the person against whom a concern has been expressed Initial Considerations Where the concern meets the criteria, the designated person should immediately contact the local authority Designated Officer(s) (DO).
-The DO is responsible for the oversight of allegations against adults working in the local authority, liaising with a range of agencies and ensuring such matters are dealt with consistently and in a timely fashion.
-The initial discussion with the DO will consider the nature of the allegation and the course of action.
-DO Contact Details: Designated Officer Administrator - 01604 364031 Designated Officer Andy Smith - 01604 367862 Designated Officer Christine Lamb - 01604 362633 Actions to be agreed:
+An allegation is any information which indicates that a member of staff/volunteer may have:

+- behaved in a way that has harmed a child or may have harmed a child; either inside or outside of school - · possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in such a way that indicates he or she would pose a risk if harm if they worked regularly or closely with a child.

+When an allegation is received the Head Teacher will:

+- take the matter seriously and keep an open mind. - · not investigate initially - not promise confidentiality to the informant - make a written record of the allegation using the informant's words (including time, date and place where the alleged incident took place, what was said and anyone else present; sign and date) - be mindful that employers have a duty of care to their employees and ensure they provide effective support for anyone facing an allegation - provide the employee with a named contact if they are suspended, but will not automatically suspend staff from their duties - give priority to resolving this issue (usually within one month, although there may be circumstances where it takes longer than this) - . ensure that any unfounded or malicious allegations are removed from the member of staff's personnel file - If the concerns are about the Headteacher, then the Chair of Governors or the Vice Chair should be contacted, in the absence of the Chair. - The Designated Safeguarding Officer or Headteacher must immediately contact the local authority Designated Officer(s) (DO) - Decisions must not be made without a discussion with the DO - · Make a written record of discussions with DO and others - Make sure DO has full details of the person against whom a concern has been expressed